njafribotball/019424/README.md

 ### Programmers
 - Rehan
 - Shweta
+- Jeremiah
+- Also Arshi
 ### Builders
 - Joy
 - Raj
+- Diya
+- Arshi

 There's obviously more people but I have no time...